weixi-feng/LayoutGPT/README.md

-# LayoutGPT
+# LayoutGPT (Coming soon)
-Official repo for LayoutGPT
+Official repo for LayoutGPT.
+Please stay tuned as we are cleaning our codebase.